msakarvadia/msakarvadia.github.io/_posts/2025-01-01-year_in_review.md

 At first, I tried to accommodate everyone's ideas, but that led to a really non-cohesive second draft.
 I began to realize that I might need to make some executive decisions about high-level directioning on my own.
 I spent a lot of time worrying that I was going to burn bridges with one or more of the advisors based on whose edits I chose to keep and whose edits I discarded.
 Once again, decision paralysis struck.

 Eventually, one of my post-docs told me to trust my gut and reject edits that I thought didn’t fit my vision.
-This was spot-on advice; as soon as I started critically evaluating feedback, my co-authors and advisors were able to tailor their advice to the organization/tone of writing I had set.
+This was spot-on advice; as soon as I started critically evaluating feedback, my co-authors and advisors were able to tailor their advice to the organization/tone of writing I had set [[internship project]](https://arxiv.org/abs/2410.02159).
 Looking back, I realized that research really is a collaborative process and the right team will help you fulfill your vision rather than bog you down.

 ## Mentoring an Undergrad Student